Free and Reduced Meal Program

 Do I need to submit copies of my pay stubs with my application?
-No. Do not send records with your application, although be prepared should we contact you to request documents for verification of eligibility.
+No. Do not send records with your application, although be prepared to provide supporting documents if we contact you for verification of eligibility.

 How will I be notified if my application was approved/denied?
-Once the application is processed, you will receive a copy of the determination letter by email.
+Once the application is processed, you will receive a copy of the determination by email.
 If you do not have an email address on file, you will receive a hard copy through the U.S. mail.
 You are welcome to contact us to check on the status of your application.